-Through our Pathfinder Programme, we work for corporates with their senior executives.
+Through our Pathfinder Programme, we work for organisations with their senior executives.

-This is how the Working Free Pathfinder Programme for Corporate Clients works:-
+This is how the Working Free Pathfinder Programme for organisations works:-

-- Working Free constructs a bespoke programme in consultation with each corporate client in terms of modules (which we refer to as Technical Topics), participants, locations and timings.
+- Working Free constructs a bespoke programme in consultation with each organisation in terms of modules (which we refer to as Technical Topics), participants, locations and timings.
 Each programme consists of the Foundation Module + a selection of Technical Topics chosen by our client.

 - Each module lasts three hours and fees are based on the number of executives on the programme and how many modules are included in the Programme by the client.
 This is based on a minimum of five delegates and a practical working maximum of fifteen.
 The Pathfinder Programme is invoiced on a monthly basis for work delivered in that month.
 Full details available from [email protected].

 - After each event, Working Free reports on outcomes – mentioning no names – but enabling our client to assess value and determine future needs.

 - Our focus is on people – the way they operate and their career futures.
 Integral to this, of course, is the organisation – we are pleased to comment creatively on their resourcing methodologies and their thinking as regards people.

 Investing in the Working Free Pathfinder Programme – making the case.